defikids/.github/profile/CONTRIBUTING.md

   - build: changes that affect our build system or external dependencies
   - ci: changes to our continuous integration configuration files
   - feat: a new feature
-    - Please add a implementation scope to a feature commit `feat(typescript):`
+    - Please add an implementation scope to a feature commit `feat(typescript):`
     - If a commit affects multiple implementations, please break it into two commits.
   - fix: a fix to a bug in an existing feature
     - Please add an implementation scope to a bug fix commit `fix(type):`